gertzMan/Solutions/README.md

 ## Q4: Recursive Numeric “Sequencer”

-The input form is open to interpretation and I was not sure which you were eluding so I implemented several versions to cover a broad spectrum.
+The input form is open to interpretation and I was not sure to which you were eluding, so I implemented several versions to cover a broad spectrum.

 They all share the key observation that only two things need to be maintained and monitored: the maximum number thus far, and its frequency.
 If a new maximum is found I just discard the data collected prior to it, since it bares no relevance as we have a new number to follow, and at that instance, this is the first time we have encountered it.